 - Cosmetic and Restorative Treatments Available: Adults can also qualify for specialized treatments.
 At Diane W. Sherman, DMD, we offer a range of cosmetic procedures can freshen up and whiten your smile.
 Restorative treatments can restore functionality to damaged teeth.
 These treatments combined can give you a whole smile makeover.

 - Dental Devices Available: If you have lost one or more teeth, there are options available to replace missing teeth.
 In addition to bridges and dentures, our Encinitas dentist offers dental implants and implant supported restorations.
 Dr. Diane W. Sherman, we have beautiful fixed bridges and custom crowns to help restore your smile fully.

 - Invest in Easier Oral Care: If manual brushing is becoming more tiresome, trade in for an electric toothbrush.
 Sensitive teeth can be soothed with sensitivity toothpaste as well.

 - Osteoporosis: Patients afflicted with osteoporosis may experience loose teeth as their jawbones deteriorate.
 Stay on top of dental care needs and invest in dental devices to maintain a strong smile.

 - Medications and Hormonal Changes: Certain medications and hormonal changes in your body can result in dry mouth conditions and bad breath.
 This is normal, and can be fixed with an upkeep in dental care.

-Contact Us For Any Home Care Questions
+Contact our Encinitas Dentist for Home Care Questions

 We understand that busy patients may not know what’s best for them and their family at home.
 That’s why we’re here to help!
 Dr. Diane W. Sherman and our team want to help you maintain the best smile possible.
 To do that, we recommend regular dental hygiene visits and the right tools at home.
 Contact us today with any questions you have or to schedule a consultation with Dr. Sherman in Encinitas.